New Patients (410) 221-3085

 What Causes Sensitive Teeth?

-• Brushing tooth hard
+• Brushing teeth too hard

-• Consuming acidic or high sugar foods and drink
+• Consuming acidic or high-sugar foods and drink

 • Teeth grinding